-Role / Responsibilities of Nottingham City Homes
+Role / Responsibilities of Housing

-- Nottingham on Call 24 hour call centre, telephone systems and equipment. - Back-up call centre and telephone system. - Providing 24-hour emergency contact facility via Nottingham on Call service. - Ensuring that colleagues are aware of, and trained, equipped and competent to undertake their emergency planning roles, as defined in this plan. - On request of Nottingham City Council senior manager or Emergency Planning Officer, providing emergency/temporary accommodation for those made temporarily homeless or otherwise in urgent need of shelter. - Providing information, advice and assistance to people made temporarily homeless. - Providing professional and technical colleagues to the above functions including colleagues trained in handling public advice/information and emergency call-out procedures. - Providing the following services for council housing: - emergency building repairs - electrical and gas maintenance services - o cleansing, repair and restoration of damaged premises - o demolition works, where necessary - Providing personnel/expertise in respect of the above functions including: brick laying; building maintenance and repairs; electrical work; fitting and joining; plumbing and heating - Providing and maintaining plant, transport and equipment in respect of the above functions including: transport (lorries; vans; fork-lift trucks etc.). - Prepare and maintain Business Continuity Plans to include actions to ensure critical functions can be maintained/recovered in the event of a disruption.
+- Nottingham on Call 24 hour call centre, telephone systems and equipment. - Back-up call centre and telephone system. - Providing 24-hour emergency contact facility via Nottingham on Call service. - Ensuring that colleagues are aware of, and trained, equipped and competent to undertake their emergency planning roles, as defined in this plan. - Providing emergency/temporary accommodation for those made temporarily homeless or otherwise in urgent need of shelter. - Providing information, advice and assistance to people made temporarily homeless. - Arrange for any expenditure to support tenants who find themselves in an emergency e.g. to find accommodation - Providing the following services for council housing: - emergency building repairs - o electrical and gas maintenance services - o cleansing, repair and restoration of damaged premises - o demolition works, where necessary - Providing personnel/expertise in respect of the above functions including: brick laying; building maintenance and repairs; electrical work; fitting and joining; plumbing and heating - Providing and maintaining plant, transport and equipment in respect of the above functions including: transport (lorries; vans; fork-lift trucks etc.). - Preparing and maintaining Business Continuity Plans to include actions to ensure critical functions can be maintained/recovered in the event of a disruption.